The Value of Information in Retrospect: Applications

-Initially Cook (1977) illustrated the use of Cook's distance by an application to a data set first presented in by \cite{longley}.
+Initially, Cook (1977) illustrated the use of Cook's distance by an application to a data set first presented in by \citet{longley}.
 This data set contains the number of people employed in the United States and six other economic variables recorded from 1947 to 1962.
-In his example, Cook fit an ordinary linear regression having only first order terms using the number of people employed as the response variable and all others as predictors.
+In his example, Cook fit an ordinary linear regression having only first-order terms using the number of people employed as the response variable and all others as predictors.
 We shall take the same approach to illustrate how to interpret the measures discussed above.

+Figure \ref{fig:retrospectivevalue-g-prior} (a) and (b) present the expected value of information ratio ($\EVOIR$) plotted against the prospective expected value of sample information ($\PVSI$) with contours indicating the retrospective expected value of sample information ($\RVSI$).
+We refer to this kind of plot as the VOI plot.
+Points that lie vertically higher indicate an observation that has influenced the model to a larger degree than expected based on the rest of the data.
+Points that lie farther to the right correspond to observations expected to have a larger influence.
+Finally, points that are closer to the top right of the plot correspond to more influential observations.
+Sub-figure (a) shows these metrics computed under the non-informative prior for estimating the expected number of people employed in the United States, while sub-figure (b) indicates the same metrics with a g-prior.

-We can learn a few things from figure \ref{fig:retrospectivevalue}.
-The observation made in 1951 has the largest influence on the fit of the model as measured by the retrospective value of sample information.
-The observation is more than two and half times as influential as would have been expected based on the rest of the data.
-This is even more notable as this observation was already expected to have a moderate impact on the model.
+We first learn a few things from Figure \ref{fig:retrospectivevalue-g-prior} (a) under the non-informative prior.
+The observation made in 1951 has the largest influence on the model's fit as measured by the $\RVSI$ (contours).
+It was the second year of the Korean conflict.
+The observation is more than two and half times as influential as expected based on the rest of the data.
 The observation made in 1962 is the second most influential point.
-The plot indicates, however, that this influence is close to what would be expected according to the rest of the model.
+After the market experienced decades of growth since the Wall Street Crash of 1929, the stock market peaked during the end of 1961 and plummeted during the first half of 1962, also known as the Flash Crash of 1962.
+The plot indicates, however, that this influence is close to what would be expected according to the rest of the model and the covariates.
+The extreme values of covariates made it a high leverage point as indicated by the $\PVSI$ (x-axis).
 Thus, it is influential but not surprisingly so.
-The observation is within a reasonable distance of the line suggested by the other points.
-The observations made in 1956 and 1950 both have a much larger impact than would have been expected.
-Despite the high expected value of information ratio, the observations made in 1956 and 1950 are still substantially less influential than the observations made in 1951 and 1962.
+The observations made in 1950 and 1956 have a much larger impact than would have been expected.
+Despite the high $\EVOIR$, the observations made in 1950 and 1956 are still less influential than those made in 1951 and 1962.
 This is due to the two points having an especially low prospective value, a consequence of being low leverage points.
+The numeric values of Cook’s distance, $\RVSI$, $\PVSI$, and $\EVOIR$ are presented in Supplement 5.